Oatmeal Cranberry Cookies are soft, chewy, and sweet, with white chocolate chips, cranberries, and flaked coconut—a perfect holiday treat!

 Oatmeal Cranberry Cookies

-Soft, chewy, and sweet Oatmeal Cranberry Cookies are a fun twist on traditional oatmeal cookies.
-This version adds in white chocolate chips, sweetened cranberries, and a little flaked coconut for the ultimate holiday treat!
+Soft and chewy Oatmeal Cranberry Cookies get a festive upgrade on traditional oatmeal cookies with white chocolate chips, sweet cranberries, and a touch of coconut—perfect for the holidays!

 Prep Time: 20 minutes